 - Beeches Swimming Pool and Fitness Centre - The pool has a hoist.

-- Cocks Moors Woods Leisure Centre - The pool has a sloped entry, with shower chairs and large family changing facilities.
-There is a changing bed and hoist for use by trained advocates and carers.
-Disabled people are welcome to swim whenever the pool is open to the general public; there is also a free session for disabled people on Saturdays between 5pm and 6pm.
+- Cocks Moors Woods Leisure Centre - The pool has sloped access and there is a changing bed and hoist for use by trained advocates or carers.

 - Kingstanding Leisure Centre - The pool has a sloped access and shower chairs.
 There is also a changing bed and hoist for use by trained advocates or carers.

-- Stechford Cascades - This pool has a hoist.
+- Wyndley Leisure Centre - The pool has a hoist.